Paul Hastings: History

 Paul Hastings was founded in Los Angeles in 1951 by Lee Paul, Robert Hastings, and Leonard Janofsky.
-Its largest office is in New York, with additional offices elsewhere in the United States and throughout Asia, Europe, Latin America.
+Its largest office is in New York, with additional offices located in the United States and throughout Asia, Europe, Latin America.
+Per the The American Lawyer, Paul Hastings has more than tripled its profit rate per partner over the last two decades.

-As of October 2022, the chairman of the firm is Frank Lopez.
-Over the last two decades, the firm more than tripled its profits per partner to become one of the largest law firms in the world.
-Over this period, the firm has had the largest profit per partner growth in the highest-grossing half of the Am Law 100.

-In October 2021, the firm announced that Mr. Zachary would step down as chair in October 2022.
-Frank Lopez, co-head of the firm's securities and capital markets practice and partner in the firm's leveraged finance practice in New York, was voted chair-elect effective October 2021.
-Washington, D.C.–based Sherrese Smith, vice chair of the firm's data privacy and cybersecurity practice and partner in the firm's media, technology and telecommunications practice, was elected managing partner.
+In 2021, the firm announced that long-standing chair Seth Zachary would step down.
+Frank Lopez, partner and co-head of the firm's securities and capital markets practice, was voted chair-elect and became chair as of October 2022, while D.C.–based Sherrese Smith, vice chair of the firm's data privacy and cybersecurity practice, was elected managing partner.